yirene/pipe2d_tutorial/pipe2d_tutorial.md

 $ pfs_integration_test.sh -c 4 .
 ```

-# Basic commands of pipe2d pipeline
+# Getting started of pipe2d pipeline
 ## Activate pipeline and load packages
+There are some steps we need to do every time running pipe2d.
+First is to activate the pipeline.
 The pipe2d pipeline is activated as below.
 ```
 $ source /PATH/TO/pfs/stack/loadLSST.bash
 $ setup pfs_pipe2d -t current